New Permit Programs

 The City, along with other government agencies, professional engineers and members of the local development community has developed a new Regional Best Management Practices (BMP) Design Manual that conforms to the 2013 Municipal Storm Water Permit (Order No. R9-2013-0001, as amended by R9-2015-0001 and R9-2015-0100).

 The Manual supersedes the existing San Diego County-wide Model Standard Urban Runoff Storm Water Management Plan (SUSMP) and provides technical guidance and regional standards for pollutant and flow control requirements for new development and significant redevelopment.
-For further information and questions regarding the Regional BMP Design Manual, please contact Nancy Richardson with the County of San Diego at (858) 495-5294 or at [email protected].
+For further information and questions regarding the Regional BMP Design Manual, please contact Eric Mosolgo with the City of San Diego at (858) 541-4337 or at [email protected].

 City of San Diego Storm Water Standards Manual